Mesokrix/Vanilla-Upgraded/README.md

 <br>_[Wiki](https://voz8duh.wixsite.com/vanilla-upgraded)_

 # Vanilla-Upgraded
-A mod that adds a lot more experience for the games!
+Vanilla-Upgraded is a mod that adds a lot more content to the game!
-<br>I just hope you enjoy the mod ^^
+<br>I just hope you enjoy the mod. ^^

-U can join the official discord server of Vanilla-Upgraded now with this [link](https://discord.gg/TQpdDKn)!
+You can join the official Discord server of Vanilla-Upgraded by clicking [here](https://discord.gg/TQpdDKn)!

 ## The mod add:
 `Items`: 9